Two-Sided Marketplace Cold Start: 2026 Playbook From 9 Cases

 Phase 2 is the phase that most distinguishes the 2026 sequencer, and the operating recipe is concrete enough to detail.
 Step one is a category seed brief: the founder writes a single-page brief describing the ideal supply listing in the chosen category (skills, geography, hourly rate band, sample portfolio, voice).
 Step two is a generation pass against a frontier model with the brief plus a list of 30 to 50 archetypes to vary across.
 The generation produces structured listings (title, description, tags, hourly rate, portfolio summary).
 Step three is image generation for hero assets, with explicit constraints on consistency so the listings look like they came from a single platform.

 Step four is the verification loop.
 The founder reviews every generated listing, kills the ones that read as generic, edits the ones that need pruning, and rewrites portfolio descriptions to add concrete detail.
 This is the step that distinguishes a credible synthetic seed from a low-quality one.
-A 200-listing batch typically takes 18 to 28 founder hours plus $3,000 to $6,000 in token and image-gen costs end-to-end.
+A 200-listing batch typically takes 18 to 28 founder hours plus a four-public-digit token + image-gen cost band end-to-end.
 Step five is the labeling: every synthetic listing gets a small visual indicator (a different badge, a different border) so the demand side can self-select if they want only verified human supply, and so the team can convert specific synthetic listings to real listings as supply applicants land.

 Step six is the conversion playbook.
 Every synthetic listing that produces a buyer-side click or inquiry becomes a target for outreach: the team posts a short description of the work the synthetic listing was attracting and uses it as a recruiting pitch on the supply side.
 By day 60, the synthetic share should be falling, replaced one-for-one with real supply that matches the demand patterns the synthetic seed surfaced.
 Marketplaces that skip the conversion playbook end up with a permanent synthetic share that corrupts trust; marketplaces that run it well end up with a supply base that is weighted exactly toward the demand the early platform attracted.